-- 1) Execute a coprocessor instruction whose target is one of the coprocessor general purpose register c0 through c15. - 2) Let the second instruction be an instruction with the same target, but not be executed for one of the following reasons: - It fails its condition code check. - It appears in the processor pipeline but is not executed due to a taken branch, an exception or an interrupt. - 3) Execute a third instruction at least one of whose operands is the target of the previous two instructions.
+- 1) Execute a coprocessor instruction whose target is one of the coprocessor general purpose register c0 through c15. - 2) Let the second instruction be an instruction with the same target, but not be executed. - 3) Execute a third instruction at least one of whose operands is the target of the previous two instructions.